muqiuhan/qemu-7.1.0-riscv64/tests/lcitool/libvirt-ci/docs/vms.rst

    $ virsh blockresize libvirt-freebsd-$MAJOR \
      /var/lib/libvirt/images/libvirt-freebsd-$MAJOR.qcow2 15G

-Then inside the guest, FreeBSD should detect the enlarged volume and have automatically increased the vtbd0 partition size.
-Thus all that is required is to accept the changes and then rexize the filesystem.
+Then inside the guest, as root, enlarge the 3rd partition & filesystem to consume all new space:

 ::

-   # gpart commit vtbd0
+   # gpart resize -i 3 vtbd0
    # service growfs onestart

 Some manual tweaking will be needed, in particular: